Economic/epitable/README.md

 epitable
 ========

-epitable is an R package that creates HTML tables formatted for EPI's website.
+epitable is an R package that prints HTML tables formatted for [EPI's website](https://www.epi.org/).

+This is primarily of use for folks who work at EPI.
+If you are looking for a great all-purpose HTML table-making package, check out [htmlTable](https://cran.r-project.org/web/packages/htmlTable/). epitable is based on htmlTable but is adapted to create tables in line with EPI's website specifications.

 Documentation
 -------------